Stirling-Tools/Stirling-Tools.github.io/versioned_docs/version-1.5/Installation/Windows.md

 # Windows Installation Guide for Stirling PDF

 Stirling PDF provides Windows compatibility through a downloadable .exe files depending on your usecase!

-**V2.0 Update:** The desktop application now uses Tauri for a native Windows experience with improved performance and a modern React-based interface.

 For personal user we recommend the latest [Stirling-PDF-installer](https://files.stirlingpdf.com/win-installer.exe)